 Pharmaceutical truck carjacked in Port Allen; thieves stole $300K worth of drugs

-PORT ALLEN - A pharmaceutical truck was carjacked on the highway, and the thieves stole around $300,000 in drugs.
+PORT ALLEN - A pharmaceutical truck was carjacked on a highway, and the thieves stole more than a quarter-million dollars in drugs.

-West Baton Rouge Sheriff's Office said the truck was driving on Highway 190 West when it was flagged over to the shoulder of the road by a motorcyclist around 7:30 a.m.
+West Baton Rouge Sheriff's Office said the truck was driving west on Highway 190 when it was flagged over to the shoulder of the road by a motorcyclist around 7:30 a.m.
 Sept.
 23.

 Two people in a sports car were also involved in the heist, and the three tied the truck driver up and held him at gunpoint while stealing the truck.

-Deputies said the truck, abandoned in a field in West Baton Rouge Parish, was found by Louisiana State Police Air Support.
+Deputies said the truck was found abandoned in a field in West Baton Rouge Parish by Louisiana State Police helicopter.

-Deputies said two men from New Roads, 24-year-old Landry Battley Jr. and 29-year-old Darrell Harris Jr., have been arrested.
+Deputies said two men from New Roads, 24-year-old Landry Battley Jr. and 29-year-old Darrell Harris Jr., were arrested.

 Trending News